 - d.
 Potential Operational Delineations (PODS) - e.
 A preidentified project footprint (i.e., the St. Vrain Forest Health Project footprint) - f.
 Boulder County Fireshed Focus Areas Map - g.
-High-risk area as identified on a current wildfire risk map (Example maps can be found on the SFMG website.) - 2.
-Please provide the name and date of the CWPP: If answered "Other" please provide the name and year of the document. - 3.
+High-risk area as identified on a current wildfire risk map Example maps can be found on the SFMG website. - 2.
+Please provide the name and date of the CWPP.
+If answered "Other" please provide the name and year of the document. - 3.
 Type of Project: Forest Fuels Mitigation or Grasslands Fuels Mitigation (If applicable, both boxes can be checked.) - a.
 Forest Mitigation: Please check all boxes that apply.
 If check the box "Other," please identify the priority area. - b.
 Grassland Mitigation: Please check all boxes that apply.
 If check the box "Other," Please identify the priority area (i.e., is the project identified in a local resource plan, management plan, or community wildfire plan?). - 4.
-Type of Project: Forest Fuels Mitigation or Grasslands Fuels Mitigation (If applicable, both boxes can be checked.) - a.
-Forest Mitigation: Please check all boxes that apply.
-If check the box "Other," please identify the priority area. - b.
-Grassland Mitigation: Please check all boxes that apply.
-If check the box "Other," Please identify the priority area (i.e., is the project identified in a local resource plan, management plan, or community wildfire plan?). - 5.
 Consultation/Partnering: Applicant must demonstrate that they are working with a local forestry agency (CSFS), or wildfire, forest, or grasslands expert on their project. - a.
 Applicants are required to schedule a pre-project site visit before submitting the application with the Boulder County Wildfire Forest and Grassland Project Coordinator and/or identified expert(s), as defined above.
 It is recommended that the applicant schedule their site visit(s) early in the project development stage to ensure the project is strategic, feasible, and achievable. - b.
 Submit a site visit form, signed by the consulting forester.
 The site visit must have been conducted no more than 12 months before application submission (i.e., site visit must be current and relevant).